 So if you want to learn how to operate as the most successful legal firm in the world, read on.

 Challenge #1: How do you maintain high productivity and employee wellbeing as your legal firm scales?

-Legal firms typically require complex reporting lines and authorisation processes due to mixed workflows across cases, specialisms, and geography.
+Legal firms typically require complex reporting lines and authorization processes due to mixed workflows across cases, specialisms, and geography.
 This means that an employee requesting time off may require several managers to be included in the decision-making process.

 This can become frustrating for employees, as it could take a while for each manager to sign off on the request.
-This may deter employees from taking time away from the business, which in the long-run could result in workplace stress, anxiety, and burnout.
+This may deter employees from taking time away from the business, which in the long run could result in workplace stress, anxiety, and burnout.